Installing Magento 2 on Windows 11 uses the Windows Subsystem for Linux (WSL).

 Install PHP and Related Modules

-PHP is the programming language Magento is built on, so you need to install it along with several essential modules for Magento to work correctly.
-Use the command `sudo apt install php-fpm php-common php-mysql php-gmp php-curl php-intl php-mbstring php-xmlrpc php-gd php-xml php-cli php-zip php-soap php-bcma` to install them.
+Magento is built using PHP, so you must install PHP and several important modules for it to work correctly.
+To install PHP and all the necessary modules for Magento on your WSL setup, run the command `sudo apt install php-fpm php-common php-mysql php-gmp php-curl php-intl php-mbstring php-xmlrpc php-gd php-xml php-cli php-zip php-soap php-bcma`.

 To install PHP and recommended modules, run the commands below.